Visiting Barcelona in December: A Festive Guide

 Moreover, you don't need to get your flip-flops or beachwear during this season, as it's too cold for swimming, and beach services are usually closed.

-21 Unmissable Things to do in Barcelona in December
+21 Unmissable Things to Do in Barcelona in December

-This crisp yet pleasant weather of Barcelona in December creates the perfect setting for exploring the city’s outdoor Barcelona attractions and savoring its cozy indoor cafes.
+This crisp yet pleasant weather of Barcelona in December creates the perfect setting for exploring the city's outdoor attractions and savoring its cozy indoor cafes.
 Here are 21 fantastic things you can enjoy to make the most out of your winter adventure in the Catalonian city.

 Casa Batlló: A Gaudí Masterpiece